mieweb/docs/content/features/fax-manager/fax-manager-tab-outbound-faxing.md

 ![](./fax-manager-tab-outbound-faxing.assets/447db71c1c5e8db4619efbc334eec879.png)

 The fax jobs that display for you *and* the fax jobs that you can search for to see are all driven by what security you are set to.
-If your security is to only view your *own* fax jobs, than any search you render or jobs you see here in the queue will only be your own jobs.
-If your security is set to *all users* then you will be able to search and view all fax jobs regardless of user who rendered them.
+If your security is to only view your *own* fax jobs, then any search you render or jobs you see here in the queue will only be your own jobs.
+If your security is set to *all users* then you will be able to search and view all fax jobs regardless of the user who rendered them.

 ![](./fax-manager-tab-outbound-faxing.assets/be05d70bd4e7b114ab98558537ef19df.png)